9 Food Combinations For Weight Loss 2023: How Do They Work, Pros & Cons

 Finally, studies show that cinnamon can lower blood sugar, improve insulin sensitivity, and protect against obesity[35].
 As insulin resistance can lead to belly fat, adding cinnamon to desserts is a great way to manage your weight.

-Tofu Scramble with Red Peppers, Kale & Olive Oil
+Tofu Scramble With Red Peppers, Kale & Olive Oil

 Tofu is one of the best sources of plant-based protein because it provides all the essential amino acids.
 It’s dense and filling while being low in fat and calories.

-Similar to spinach, kale is rich in B vitamins, beta-carotene, iron, and calcium, as well as antioxidants.
+Similar to spinach, kale is rich in B vitamins, beta-carotene, iron, and calcium, as well as powerful antioxidants.

 Red peppers are actually one of the best sources of vitamin C[36] (better than oranges, even), meaning combining these two foods can promote iron absorption and protect against anemia and fatigue.